About

 Rory Cobb

-I am a qualified teacher of children and young people with vision impairment.
-I was Chair of VIEW from 2015 and ran the annual VIEW conference from 2003 until 2018.
-I retired in 2017 after a 35-year career with RNIB where I developed resources and policy advice on educational provision for blind and partially sighted children.
+I am a retired QTVI who worked for RNIB for 35 years, during which time I developed resources and policy advice to support educational provision for blind and partially sighted children.
 During my career I had a special interest in access to the curriculum and examinations, working closely with awarding bodies and government agencies to improve provision for learners with vision impairment in public exams.
 I have a long-standing involvement in training and led on the development and delivery of RNIB and VIEW’s online courses for education professionals working with children and young people with vision impairment.
-I’m also a regional tutor on the University of Birmingham course leading to the mandatory QTVI qualification.
+More recently I have also been closely involved in the development and implementation of the CFVI.
+I have been an active member of VIEW for many years, running the annual conference from 2003 until 2018 and acting as VIEW Chair from 2015 to 2021.

 Sue Keil